CITeR-Research/Face-Iris-Research-Ensemble-Q-FIRE-II/README.md

 # Face-Iris-Research-Ensemble-Q-FIRE-II

-Contact:  Stephanie Schuckers, sschucke@clarkson.edu Visible, NIR, and LWIR image sequences collected at varying distances and quality.
+Contact:  Stephanie Schuckers, sschucke@clarkson.edu

+Visible, NIR, and LWIR image sequences collected at varying distances and quality.
 Collected at Clarkson University.
 Funded by the CITeR and National Science Foundation.
 Please contact citer@clarkson.edu and indicate the specific dataset.
 Please see links below for additional details.

 This biometric dataset collection contains data of three biometric modalities and multiple sensors:
-•	NIR Face and Iris
+--NIR Face and Iris
-•	Visible Face
+--Visible Face
-•	LWIR Face
+--LWIR Face
-•	Voice Recording
+--Voice Recording

 The purpose of this data collection protocol is to develop a multi-biometric database which includes iris and face quality images, along with voice for varying distances, a range of quality, and natural behavior.